Newark Castle railway station: Facilities

 The station also has a large bicycle storage facility located next to the Nottingham bound platform as well as a large 80 space car park at its entrance.

 Step-free access is available to both the platforms at Newark Castle.

 Services

-East Midlands Railway operate all services at Newark Castle using Class 156, 158 and 170 DMUs.
+East Midlands Railway operate all services at Newark Castle using Class 158 and predominantly Class 170 DMUs.

 The typical off-peak service in trains per hour is: